 Beginning June 23rd, Liquidity will be home to The National Geographic Photo Ark, an indoor/outdoor exhibition that spotlights species in captivity.
 On display until September 3, the stunning visual project of more than 40 images shines a light on individuals and organizations working to preserve species around the world.

 Executive chef Bruno Terroso incorporates his native Portugal into all his Mediterranean-style dishes at this Penticton restaurant.
 “We focus on big flavours with fresh herbs and spices,” says Terroso.

-The Vanilla Pod Restaurant’s menu showcases local ingredients in its sharing-plate offerings—like potato cakes and flatbreads—and main dishes that include paella with prawns, scallops, chicken, and chorizo.
-All pair perfectly with Poplar Grove Winery wines.
+The Vanilla Pod Restaurant’s menu showcases local ingredients and herbs from the restaurant’s expanded herb garden in its sharing-plate offerings—like daily flatbreads and potato cakes with tomato and avocado—and main dishes that include pastas alongside paella with prawns, scallops, chicken, and chorizo.
+All pair perfectly with Poplar Grove Winery and Monster Vineyards wines.

 Miradoro’s executive chef, Jeff Van Geest, pays homage to fresh, locally sourced ingredients with a rustic-meets-elegant approach, complete with a Mediterranean twist.
-Expect plenty of options, from classic Neapolitan-style pizzas baked in the forno oven to Ras el Hanout Beef Crudo, a Moroccan-spiced raw beef with slow-cooked egg yolk, preserved lemon, cilantro, potato crisp, and yoghurt.
-(Tip: pair this with a 2013 Pinot Noir.)
+Expect plenty of options, from classic Neapolitan-style pizzas baked in the Forno oven to Arctic char served with sweet pea clam ragu, ricotta gnudi, and black trumpet mushrooms.
+(Tip: pair this with a 2016 Tinhorn Creek Oldfield Reserve 2Bench White.)

 To learn more about Van Geest and Miradoro, check out this episode of Origins with Chef David Hawksworth.